nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### GP2GP transfer ###

-Repeat medications transferred as part of GP2GP **MUST** only be included in the Current Repeat Medications subsection if authorised by a clinician at the new practice, otherwise they are treated as not current, therefore they appear in All Medication (Summary) and All Medication Issues, but not in Current Repeat Medication.
+Repeat medications transferred as part of GP2GP **MUST** only be included in the Current Repeat Medications subsection if authorised by a clinician at the new practice, otherwise they are treated as not current.
+Therefore, they appear in All Medication (Summary) and All Medication Issues, but not in Current Repeat Medication.